-Sub-Alternative 4a: 1,000 lbs ww trip limit Sub-Alternative 4b: 2,000 lbs ww trip limit Sub-Alternative 4c: 3,000 lbs ww trip limit Sub-Alternative 4d: 4,000 lbs ww trip limit
+Sub-Alternative 4a: 1,000 lbs ww trip limit Sub-Alternative 4b: 2,000 lbs ww trip limit Sub-Alternative 4c: 3,000 lbs ww trip limit Sub-Alternative 4d: 4,000 lbs ww trip limit for the species.
+Anecdotal information suggests that the water was warmer closer to shore in 2015 and the dolphin may have been an easier target for both longline and non-longline vessels.

-See Chapter 2 for a more detailed description of the alternatives.
+1See Chapter 2 for a more detailed description of the alternatives.